 Wood, metal, antelope horns, porcupine quills, organic materials

 late 19th-early 20th century

 14 x 8 x 33 1/2 in.
 (35.6 x 20.3 x 85.1 cm) (show scale)

 Bamana.
-Komo Society Mask, late 19th-early 20th centuries.
+Komo Society Mask, late 19th-early 20th century.
 Wood, metal, antelope horns, porcupine quills, organic materials, 14 x 8 x 33 1/2 in.
 (35.6 x 20.3 x 85.1 cm).
 Brooklyn Museum, By exchange, 69.39.3.
 Creative Commons-BY

 Animal mask to be worn on top of head.
 Long narrow head with pair of long antelope horns projecting horizontally from one end and three smaller pairs set along snout between pairs of bristles.
 Snout is pierced by 3 rectangular openings.